iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     iomesh               10m
     ```

-    If `kube-state-metrics` service is enabled，verify that if it is already installed.
+    If `kube-state-metrics` service is enabled, verify that it has been installed.

     ```bash
     kubectl -n iomesh-system get pods -l app.kubernetes.io/name=kube-state-metrics
     ```

-    After running the command, you should see an example like:
+    If successful, you should see output like this:
     ```output
     NAME                                  READY   STATUS    RESTARTS   AGE
     kube-state-metrics-7bb75797f9-h9r97   1/1     Running   0          10m